skkinard/Arid-Stream-Communities/README.md

 - r_scripts contain calculations
 - r_source_files contain helper functions

-Warning: this is my first major application of R analyses.
-So scripts are in need of edits.
-Scripts are highly specific for the data provided.
+Author Note: This is my first major application of R analyses.
+So scripts are roughly coded and highly specific to the data provided.
 The formal results and additional details can be found in the published manuscript at PeerJ (https://peerj.com/articles/12137/).